 Shifting is fairly straightforward once you get used to it, though there are always ways to improve.
 Follow these tips to start shifting like a pro:

 - Keep your shifting system maintained.
-Tension the cables properly, keep the moving parts clean and lubricated.
+Tension the cables properly, and keep the moving parts clean and lubricated.

 - Pedal while shifting.
 Your bike won’t shift gears at all if you’re not rotating the pedals.